 Not sure when or if your Volkswagen GTI’s steering and suspension systems need service?

-Maintenance check at 40000 miles for your 2014 Volkswagen GTI Wolfsburg Edition
+Maintenance check at 40000 miles for your 2010 Volkswagen GTI Base

-Maintenance check at 80000 miles for your 2014 Volkswagen GTI Wolfsburg Edition
+Maintenance check at 80000 miles for your 2010 Volkswagen GTI Base

-Maintenance check at 120000 miles for your 2014 Volkswagen GTI Wolfsburg Edition
+Maintenance check at 120000 miles for your 2010 Volkswagen GTI Base

-When you first bought your 2014 Volkswagen GTI, you probably enjoyed a smooth and steady ride.
+During the first few years you had your 2010 Volkswagen GTI, you and your passengers probably enjoyed a ride that was smooth and balanced.
 Lately, though, your ride’s been feeling a little bumpy.
 Perhaps your GTI feels bouncy, drifts to one side, or makes an unusual noise when going over a speed bump.
-As soon as you notice that something’s “off” with your 2014 Volkswagen GTI, bring it in for steering and suspension repairs.
+The first sign of problems is a good time to bring your 2010 Volkswagen GTI in for steering and suspension repairs.
 We'll pinpoint the problem.

 The technicians at Firestone Complete Auto Care will start with a suspension inspection to diagnose your vehicle.
-We’ll check the front and rear suspension, shock dampeners, damper springs, struts, bushings, CV joints and axles, chassis, wheel hub bearings, and power steering system parts.
-We'll get to the root of the problem and, if your car needs steering and suspension repairs, we’ll explain what your car needs and how much it’ll cost to get it done.
-We won't begin any work without your permission.
-If parts of your Volkswagen GTI suspension or steering system need to be replaced because they're worn or damaged, we may also recommend a wheel alignment since replacing steering and suspension parts can change existing wheel angles and ride height.
+We’ll take a look at the front and rear end suspension, shock dampeners, coil springs, struts, bushings, CV joints and axles, chassis, axle bearings, and power steering system parts.
+We'll get to the root of the problem and, if your car needs steering and suspension repairs, we’ll go over the services you need and how much they will cost before we do any work.
+If parts of your Volkswagen GTI suspension or steering system need to be replaced because they're worn or damaged, we may also recommend an alignment.
+Replacing these parts can change the existing ride height and wheel angles.

-Your 2014 Volkswagen GTI’s suspension system relies on its shocks and struts to function properly.
+Struts and shocks are a vital part of your 2010 Volkswagen GTI’s suspension.
 They contribute to your car’s handling, keeping it from bottoming out when the road gets bumpy.
 While the struts support the structure of the suspension, the shocks keep the car from bouncing too much.
-These pieces work together to help dampen vibration and hold the car off the ground.
-But there's no set schedule for 2014 Volkswagen GTI shock and strut replacement since many factors affect how fast and severely they wear.
-A bouncy ride, side-to-side swaying, or rocking back and forth can all point to issues with your Volkswagen GTI shocks and struts.
-One of your best bets is to have your 2014 Volkswagen GTI suspension shocks and struts routinely inspected by an ASE-certified technician.
-Save yourself the shock of steering and suspension problems by scheduling an appointment at your local Firestone Complete Auto Care.
+These components work together to limit vibration and keep your Volkswagen up off the ground.
+But there’s no set schedule for getting your 2010 Volkswagen GTI’s shocks and struts replaced since many factors affect how fast and severely they wear.
+Bouncing, side-to-side swaying, or rocking back and forth could all be indicators of worn Volkswagen GTI shocks and struts.
+It’s a smart move to get your GTI’s shocks and struts routinely inspected by an ASE-certified technician.
+So, avoid a bumpy ride.
+Schedule an appointment for steering and suspension services at your local Firestone Complete Auto Care.